mk-fg/fgtk/README.md

 ### Desktop

-Helpers for more interactive (client) machine and/or DE.
+Helpers for more interactive (client) machine, DE and apps there.

 #### uri_handlers